ChristinaLK/blog/_posts/2015-03-07-diagnosis.md

    - work
    - RCF
    - problem-solving
-Slug: diagnosis
+slug: diagnosis
-Authors: Christina Koch
+authors: Christina Koch
 ---

 I finally went to see an optometrist this week.
 Catching up to normal life tasks after you move takes awhile.